ecmwf/pdbufr/docs/guide/readers/synop.rst

 A parameter is a high-level concept in ``pdbufr``.
 It was introduced to overcome the problem that the same quantity can be encoded in BUFR in multiple ways.
 E.g. 2m temperature can be represented in at least 2 different ways:

   - as "airTemperatureAt2M"
-  - as "airTemperature" inside a group "heightOfSensorAboveLocalGroundOrDeckOfMarinePlatform=2".
+  - as "airTemperature" instnide a group "heightOfSensorAboveLocalGroundOrDeckOfMarinePlatform=2".

 When using parameters like "t2m" we do not need to know the actual encoding, but the desired value is automatically extracted for us.
 Another advantage is that we can easily extract the observation periods, levels and units for each parameter, which is simply not possible with the :ref:`generic reader <flat-reader>`.